Boson dark matter halos with a dominant noncondensed component: BEC DM halos

 This scale implies that DM consisting of non-interacting axions can break down into relatively small condensates identified as axion stars, which form a cluster structure of the halo \cite{Hogan1988Axion,Levkov2018Gravitational,Eggemeier2019Formation}.
 The size of the axion stars can be much greater than estimation (\ref{eq:dBaxions}) if the particle velocity turns out to be very small \cite{Sikivie2009Bosea,Mielczarek2010Vortex}.
 The upper limit can be obtained immediately from Eq.~(\ref{eq:GPeq}) when the first two terms are of the same order,

 where $\rho\sim 10^{-24}\text{\ g/cm}^3$ corresponds to the halo density although the axion stars are certainly denser.

 The opposite approach is used for the scalar particles with masses being out of inequality (\ref{eq:massULB}).
 On the galactic scales the kinetic term is negligible and the equilibrium distribution is supported by the repulsive self-interaction.
-This approach is known as the \emph{TF approximation}.
-It is well suited for both spatially homogeneous BECs and inhomogeneous systems in trapping potentials \cite{Griffin1996Conserving,Dalfovo1999Theory,Griffin2009Bose,Yukalov2011Basics}.
+This approach is known as the \emph{TF approximation}\footnote{Eq.~(\ref{eq:GPeq}) without the kinetic term is reminiscent of relation for the Fermi energy in the TF approximation in the theory of atoms, so the approximation for BEC is generally referred to by the same name.}.
+It is well suited for both spatially homogeneous BECs and inhomogeneous systems in trapping potentials \cite{Griffin1996Conserving,Dalfovo1999Theory,pethick_smith_2008,Griffin2009Bose,Yukalov2011Basics}.

 The self-interacting DM naturally solves the cuspy halo problem \cite{Tulin2018Dark}, can explain the Tully-Fisher relation \cite{Mo2000Tully}, and is also compatible with DAMA experiment \cite{Mitra2005Has}.
 Nevertheless, the interaction strength is constrained by the cosmological grounds \cite{bernal2019phenomenology,Robertson2019mnras} and the observations of colliding galaxies.
 According to the measurements for the Bullet Cluster \cite{Randall2007Constraints} and the cluster MACS J0025.4-1222 \cite{Bradac2008Revealing} the cross-section to mass ratio is estimated as